Posts for: #Recap

 • Lerissa asked the party if they had noticed stars disappearing.
 The party wasn’t sure but didn’t think they had noticed anything like that the last few nights.

-• Lerissa lets the party take a well deserved in the windmill that she uses as a storehouse for her ale and the occasional guest house.
+• Lerissa lets the party take a well deserved rest in the windmill that she uses as a storehouse for her ale and the occasional guest house.
 After the sun went down, the party noticed that although there were no clouds, only half the number of stars were visible compared to other nights.

 • The party awakes to the screams and panic of the villagers.
 Complete darkness shrouded their entire village.
 No light could illuminate more than twenty feet in any direction and darkvision didn’t seem to help.